HomeAbandonedSt. Francis Dam: Worst U.S. Engineering Disaster of the 20th Century

-The collapse of the St. Francis Dam in 1928 is one of the worst catastrophes of the twentieth century and an engineering disaster case study.
+The collapse of the St. Francis Dam in 1928 is one of the worst catastrophes of the twentieth century.
+Today it is an engineering disaster case study.

 Just before the stroke of midnight on March 12th, a dam 40 miles northwest of Los Angeles containing the largest reservoir in California catastrophically failed.
 What would soon follow was a massive wave of destruction that would ultimately destroy much of Ventura County and claim the lives of nearly 600 people.

 William Mulholland (pictured at left) was a self-taught civil engineer known for thriftiness and timeliness when it came to completing large projects.

 This and Mulholland’s innovations earned him quick promotions within the Los Angeles Department of Water and Power until he was eventually named chief engineer and general manager.